 - Vertebral fracture: This typically occurs after highly strenuous physical activities.
 Although painful, it generally heals itself within several months.

-Denial of benefits is common, especially with back and spine injuries.
+Denial of benefits is common, especially with workers’ compensation settlement back and spine injuries.
 Injured people end up filing a workers comp lawsuit back injury claim when the employer or its insurance company try to say that something else caused the back or spinal pain other than an injury at work.

 For example, the denial letter might state that an older worker is simply feeling the effects of aging and that is why he or she has chronic back or spinal pain.
 If the employer knows the worker has an old injury from a car accident, sports, or another cause, the insurance company will likely try to pin the current pain on that instead of work duties.
 Even when admitting that the injury is current, the insurance provider may try to argue that it happened outside of work and therefore does not warrant workers’ compensation benefits.

 We understand that it is extremely frustrating and discouraging to receive a denial when you feel legitimately entitled to benefits as an injured worker.
-The good news is that you have a right to retain a back injury attorney and that you pay no legal fees upfront.
+The good news is that you have a right to retain a back injury attorney for legal advice and representation and that you pay no legal fees upfront.
 Our New York spinal cord injury lawyers earn a fee only if we are successful in winning your case.

-Insurance companies often deny workers’ compensation claims because they count on the injured person not fighting back.
+Insurance companies often deny workers’ compensation settlement claims because they count on the injured person not fighting back.
 No matter where you are at in the process, we encourage you to contact our office in Uniondale, New York at 888-488-7459 to request a free and confidential review of your workers’ compensation case.
-We will advise you on the best steps with your claim until you can finally get back to work.
+Get the legal advice you deserve, we will advise you on the best steps with your injury at work claim until you can get back to work.